uncbiag/easyreg/doc/source/notes/train_your_own_model.rst

-            "check_best_model_period":"save best performed model every # epoch", "continue_train": "for network training method, continue training the model loaded from model_path", "continue_train_lr": "learning rate for continuing to train", "criticUpdates": "for network training method, the num determines gradient update every # iter", "epoch": "num of training epoch",
+            "check_best_model_period":"save best performed model every # epoch", "continue_train": "for network training method, continue training the model loaded from model_path", "continue_train_lr": "learning rate for continuing to train", "reset_train_epoch": "allow the training epoch to be reset or not", "load_model_but_train_from_epoch": "if reset_train_epoch is true, the epoch will be set as the given number", "criticUpdates": "for network training method, the num determines gradient update every # iter", "epoch": "num of training epoch",
             "gpu_ids": "the gpu id used for network methods",